HOW TO WORK YOUR CHEST AT HOME

 You might think bodyweight chest exercises aren’t as effective as their gym chest workout counterparts.

-But after you try the moves I’m showing you here, you’ll be absolutely convinced that you can hit every angle of your chest from home!
+But after you try the chest workout routine I’m showing you here, you’ll be absolutely convinced that you can hit every angle of your chest from home!

 CHEST MUSCLE BIOMECHANICS